 Made from natural flax fibres and with an open weave, linen fabrics are breathable.
 That means your body heat escapes while the fresh air flows in for a cooling effect.
 It’s also naturally moisture-wicking, which helps to get rid of that unpleasant sticky feeling when you’re a bit hot.

 Suits made from linen will keep you cool when you need to dress smart for an occasion, like a summer wedding.
 They do tend to crumple slightly during the day, but the upside is the stylish relaxed look a few wrinkles creates.
 Suits in a linen blend cloth will also do the trick and they’re usually a bit more resistant to creases.
 If the occasion allows, try to wear your shirt open-necked for even more air flow.

-People often wonder if wool is too hot to wear in the summer.
-Although a thick woollen jumper might make you feel like you’re about to melt, fine wool fibres are actually praised for their ability to let your body heat out when it’s hot but keep it trapped in when it’s cold.
+People often wonder if flannel is too hot to wear in the summer.
+Although a thicker flannel might make you feel like you’re about to melt, lighter flannels are actually praised for their ability to let your body heat out when it’s hot but keep it trapped in when it’s cold.

-To make the most of this quality in the summer, mills often create wool cloths with an open weave to be even more breathable.
-Hopsack is a great example of one of these weaves.
-It errs on the side of casual so works well for relaxed weddings, and it’s also one of the more crease-resistant wool cloths, so ideal for when you’re travelling.
-If you would like something a bit smarter, a summer-weight suit made from a wool blend will drape smoothly while offering the comfort of a lighter fabric.
+To make the most of this quality in the summer, choose a flannel suit in a brighter or pastel colour.
+That will err on the side of casual, working well for relaxed weddings, and it’s also one of the more crease-resistant cloths, so ideal for when you’re travelling.
+If you like something a bit smarter, a summer-weight double-breasted flannel suit looks dressed up while offering the comfort of a lighter fabric.

 Seersucker takes its name from the Persian words for milk and sugar – milk representing the smooth part of the cloth, and the sugar representing the gritty texture.
 But, since it’s just a particular way of weaving cotton, you get all the benefits of that summery fabric with some visual interest.